-At the end of this four-layered, multi-agency validation process, the State believes that it has formed very reliable assessments.
+At the end of this four-layered, multi-agency validation process, the State expects to have very reliable assessments.
 Those assessments, however, will be further checked and reinforced by the remediation and ongoing monitoring processes that will follow.

 Remediation and Compliance